ukwa/ukwa-ingest-services/pulse-deploy/prod/README.md

 Note that a 'neat' shutdown may take a while as it waits for each downloader ToeThread to finish.

+Once those tasks have completed, the containers can be shut down:

+    ./docker-prod.sh down

 For unplanned outages, note that the crawlers all checkpoint every four hours, so even a hard shutdown can usually be resumed.

 After the machine comes up again, first start all the services: